 Flash flooding after intense rain can occasionally cause drains to become blocked and overflow.
 Council provides an after-hours emergency call-out and response service.

-If you need help, or want to alert Council to a flood or drainage issue, please call Council on 9840 9333 (24 hour service).
+If you need help, or want to alert Council to a flood or drainage issue, please call 9840 9333 (24 hour service).

-When severe flooding occurs, the State Emergency Service (SES) helps to relocate evacuees and rescue trapped persons by vehicles and boats.
+When severe flooding occurs, the State Emergency Service (SES) also provides assistance to residents.
 For emergency assistance please call the SES on 132 500.

 For a leaking or burst water main, please call Yarra Valley Water on 132 762.